This post may contain affiliate links. Please read our disclosure policy.

 - Under or over proofing.
 It is really important that the dough rises well.
 If you don’t allow it to rise long enough it will be dense.
 If you proof it for too long, it will fall and also become dense.

 Make bread crumbs.
-Let 1 loaf of bread dry out and become more firm.
+Let 1 loaf of bread dry out and become firmer.

 - Use a food processor to blend the crumbs evenly – do not over-process.